AndreMPCosta/backend-ecommerce/README.md

 # backend-ecommerce
-Backend for an e-commerce website, based on FASTAPI + MongoDB
+Backend for an e-commerce website, based on FastAPI + MongoDB

 ## Getting started: